UniExeterRSE/improve-r-code/_episodes/02_aesthetics.md

 > 💡 **ctrl-shift-a**        automatically format highlighted code with spaces

 We will demonstrate with a script, `demo_1.R` (in [resources](https://uniexeterrse.github.io/improve-r-code/resources.html)), which creates a dataframe, adds an ID column, calculates the mean of each column and then subtracts the mean from each value.
-The script can be found in the same place as the test scripts.
 Don't worry about coding along as you will get a chance to implement this with your script at the end.

 -----